 Community Supported Growth

 In 2014, we opened our newly renovated 5,000 square foot building in the Lower Garden District.
-It houses our classrooms, training facilities, outside play area, discrete trial room and urban garden.
+It houses our classrooms, training facilities, outside play area, and urban garden.

 In 2016, Chartwell offered Applied Behavior Analysis (ABA) services for the first time.
 We’ve since incorporated these services into everything that we do.
 ABA is, at its core, a compass for how to help our children and adults navigate the world.